How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Step 4: Shop the Market

 Even if a rate increase is valid under your state's regulations, you're never locked in.
-Comparing car insurance quotes across multiple insurers is one of the most effective ways to reset your premium — especially if your insurer has simply become less competitive.
-Keep in mind that factors affecting your car insurance rates are weighted differently by each insurer, so the same driver profile can yield very different premiums across companies.
+Comparing car insurance quotes across multiple insurers is one of the most effective ways to reset your premium.
+As of early 2026, one-third of auto insurance holders say they are likely to switch providers within the next 90 days — the highest switching intent since Q1 2018 — which signals that the competitive market is working in consumers' favor.
+Keep in mind that the same driver profile can yield very different premiums across companies because each insurer weights rating factors differently.

 Pros